Best Time to Trek Everest Base Camp for Senior Travellers

 - Photocopy of Travel Insurance

-Those are the gears and clothing checklist for the senior trekkers, whereas we at Destination Himalaya Treks also offer complimentary gears such as trekking t-shirt, duffle bag (50 to 60 litres), trekking cap, sleeping bag (cold winter season rated), basic first aid kit, to enhance your trip, even more.
+Those are the gear and clothing checklist for the senior trekkers, whereas we at Destination Himalaya Treks also offer complimentary gears such as trekking t-shirt, duffle bag (50 to 60 litres), trekking cap, sleeping bag (cold winter season rated), basic first aid kit, to enhance your trip, even more.

-Secure Your Booking with Us, Safe Booking Procedures.
+Secure Your Booking with Us: Safe Booking Procedures.

-From the moment that you've dreamt of leaving your footprint on the almighty base camp, our pro expert team ensures to have clear-cut communication with you, assisting you with personalised services and support and flexible payment options as well.
+From the moment that you've dreamt of leaving your footprint on the almighty base camp, our pro expert team ensures clear-cut communication with you, assisting you with personalised services and support and flexible payment options as well.

-Our booking procedures are simple and senior-friendly, and can be paid via website, debit card or credit card, with an advance payment of 10% of the total trip cost, whereas the remaining amount can be paid after you arrive in Nepal.
+Our booking procedures are simple and senior-friendly, and can be paid via website, debit card, or credit card, with an advance payment of 10% of the total trip cost, whereas the remaining amount can be paid after you arrive in Nepal.

 After the payment is done, we will send you a trip booking confirmation via email or WhatsApp, verifying your payment.
-Booking with us doesn't only include a payment to reach the destination, whereas securing a comfortable hike to Everest Base Camp, with the assistance of an experienced team, where your happiness and comfort are highly looked after.
+Booking with us doesn't only include a payment to reach the destination, but also securing a comfortable hike to Everest Base Camp, with the assistance of an experienced team, where your happiness and comfort are highly looked after.